codeforamerica/intake-playbooks/lambda_migration_script.markdown

 Day 1

 - Update to new sync the new s3 bucket and update Heroku and delete on old
-- Confirm Heroku site and Lambda branch up to date
+- Confirm Heroku site is working and Lambda branch up to date
 - Run snapshot on prod
 - Run Deploy Zappa playbook
 - It should take <40min for the site to appear at www.clearmyrecord.org, we can test on the temporary domain if we set allowed host.